A daily trip to Amphawa floating market

 The Amphawa floating market is located only 60 km from Bangkok in the small town of Samut Songkhram and lies on a tiny canal branching off the Maeklong River.

-The peculiarity we appreciated most was the genuineness of Amphawa market compared with the very touristy Danmoen Saduak floating market where nowadays the stalls and boats selling souvenirs are more and more and the Thai visitors less and less.
-This floating market is authentic and you can still expect to see a real slice of local life.
+The peculiarity we appreciated most was the Amphawa market’s genuineness compared with the very touristy Danmoen Saduak floating market where nowadays the stalls and boats selling souvenirs are more and more and the Thai visitors less and less.
+This floating market is authentic, and you can still expect to see a real slice of local life.

 A thing you must know not to be disappointed is that you can’t cruise the canal by boat among all the vendors to buy goods or taking pics.
 You have to walk along both side of the canal, but, trust us, you’ll enjoy its incredible atmosphere more than on a boat.

-Both sides of the canal are lined by teak storefronts opening onto the water that sell any sort of fresh food, from fish, crabs, squids, shrimps, seafood, pad thai, fried rice, noodles, roasted meat, fruit to typical sweets and desserts.
-Wandering around the market is truly a unique experience, and you’ll get kidnapped by its atmosphere, colours and irresistible scents of the delicious food.
+Both sides of the canal are lined by teak storefronts opening onto the water that sells fresh food, from fish, crabs, squids, shrimps, seafood, pad thai, fried rice, noodles, roasted meat, fruit to typical sweets and desserts.
+Wandering around the market is truly a unique experience, and you’ll get kidnapped by its atmosphere, colours and irresistible scents of delicious food.

 The many wooden boats moored along the canal turn to BBQ seafood restaurants serving a delicious array of prawns, shellfish and squid, snails, fish and other tasty local delicacies.
-If you don’t feel like standing or sitting on a ledge along the canal, there are some restaurants with tables and chairs.
+If you don’t feel like standing or sitting on a ledge along the canal, some restaurants have tables and chairs.

-The market also features cafes, and shops selling souvenir and an assortment of hand-made crafts, traditional textiles, and herbal soaps.
-Last but not least, the local vendors, and the contrast between the bright colours of the food and its arrangement carefully reunited as an artistic composition, make Amphawa floating market a paradise for photography lovers.
+The market also features cafes and shops selling souvenir and an assortment of hand-made crafts, traditional textiles, and herbal soaps.
+Finally, the local vendors, and the contrast between the bright colours of the food and its arrangement carefully reunited as an artistic composition, make Amphawa floating market a paradise for photography lovers.